|Year||International Enrolment||Imputed Retention Rate|

-Looking at the shares over time, federal streams have produced about 144 new permanent residents a year between 2005 and 2018.
-The NSNP has become a growing source of new immigrants, increasing to an all-time high of 740 new immigrants in 2018 from a low of 35 in 2005.
+Looking at the shares over time, federal streams produced an average of 123 new permanent residents a year prior to 2018.
+Since the launch of the Atlantic Immigration Pilot in 2018, this has increased to 505 new residents per year from federal programs.
+The NSNP has also become a growing source of new immigrants, increasing to an all-time high of 740 new immigrants in 2018 from a low of 35 in 2005.

 The federal and provincial governments have cooperated to create a new immigration stream through the Atlantic Immigration Pilot.
 The Nova Scotia Nominee Program (and similar programs across Atlantic Canada) have expanded to include more accommodating eligibility criteria and allow for up to 2,000 additional nominations by the provinces.
-This program has seen moderate uptake among employers looking to hire international graduates and demonstrated continued growth in retention throughout 2018.
-While it is fantastic news to see the stretch target achieved, we must continue moving forward with strong efforts to keep attracting and retaining talent in the province to ensure that the rate does not fall back below the target level.
+This program has seen moderate uptake among employers looking to hire international graduates and demonstrated continued growth in retention until the 2020 global pandemic.
+While the province has seen progress towards its goals, we must continue attracting and retaining talent if we are to thrive in the face of these new circumstances.

 CHANGES TO THE INDICATOR, BASELINE, OR TARGET: